iScsc/iscsc.fr/README.md

 > Note: each created article will be assigned to the author 'alex', as I did not implemented the author functionality yet.

 ### Read
-All articles submitted by other users are readable through the /blog route.
+Any article submitted by other users can be read through the /blog route.

 ### Delete
-You should be able to delete any articles from the database. **Please, avoid deleting other people's articles, as the functionality that checks the author is not implemented yet.**
+You should be able to delete any article from the database. **Please, avoid deleting other people's articles, as the functionality that checks the author is not implemented yet.**

 ## Setup
 You need to set up the frontend and backend applications to test the server.
 Here is a quick guide after cloning the repository: